-- an arbitration agreement was entered between two persons within an agreement for the licence of use of a mark; - the plaintiff initiated an arbitration proceeding against a third party, with whom he had entered into a different contract (partnership and commercialisation agreement) but that did not contain an arbitration clause; - the arbitration court considered that a natural person and the plaintiff had as their stockholders a preponderant position with respect to the third party; - the third party whose contract did not contain an arbitration clause was bound to the process by the court and condemned to pay an amount of money; and - the Fourth Courtroom of the Supreme Court nullified the award that extended the arbitration to the third party and set forth as follows:
+- an arbitration agreement was entered between two persons within an agreement for the licence of use of a mark; - the plaintiff initiated an arbitration proceeding against a third party, with whom he had entered into a different contract (partnership and commercialisation agreement) but that did not contain an arbitration clause; - the arbitration court considered that a natural person and the plaintiff had as their stockholders a preponderant position with respect to the third party; - the third party whose contract did not contain an arbitration clause was bound to the process by the court and condemned to pay an amount of money; and - • the Fourth Courtroom of the Supreme Court nullified the award that extended the arbitration to the third party and set forth as follows:

-In connection with the third cause of annulment, the appellant alleges the absence of competence of the arbitration court and we observe that, in the case of the nullity subject matter hereof, the right and desire of the parties to submit to arbitration stems from the will agreed in Clause Twenty-fifth of the Partnership Agreement subscribed between the corporation EMPRESA HOPSA, S.A. and the Panamanian corporation named M2 PANAMA, INC. Notwithstanding the foregoing, we observe that the Arbitration Court duly constituted to hear only the contract that contained such arbitration clause, declared itself competent to hear additionally about other contracts and agreements, which had not been submitted to Arbitration and wherein it was visibly violated the will of third parties not making part of the arbitration proceedings.
-For such reason, we coincide with the appellant that the decision of the Arbitration Court in Equity, regarding its competence exceeded wrongly its capacity to hear and decide the totality of the conflicts submitted to their consideration by EMPRESAS HOPSA, S.A., under the pretext that they were accessory contracts, that followed the same line as the main contract, whereon falls the arbitration process.
+In connection with the third cause of annulment, the appellant alleges the absence of competence of the arbitration court and we observe that, in the case of the nullity subject matter hereof, the right and desire of the parties to submit to arbitration stems from the will agreed in Clause Twenty-fifth of the Partnership Agreement subscribed between the corporation EMPRESA HOPSA, S.A. and the Panamanian corporation named M2 PANAMA, INC. Notwithstanding the foregoing, we observe that the Arbitration Court duly constituted to hear only the contract that contained such arbitration clause, declared itself competent to hear additionally about other contracts and agreements, which had not been submitted to Arbitration proceedings.
+For such reason, we coincide with the appellant that the decision of the Arbitration Court in Equity, regarding its competence exceeded wrongly its capacity to hear and decide the totality of the conflicts submitted to their consideration by EMPRESAS HOPSA, S.A., under the pretext that they were accessory contracts, that followed the same line as the main contract, whereon falls the arbitration proceess.